315+ Telescopes Ranked

 The primary mirror is made of plate glass, and both the primary and secondary mirrors are, of course, collimatable.

-For whatever reason, Orion has covered the back of the primary mirror cell with a useless metal plate, as you can see in the above photo, obscuring the collimation screws and hindering cooldown.
+For whatever reason, Orion has covered the back of the primary mirror cell with a useless metal plate, as you can see in the above photo, obscuring the collimation screws and hindering the telescope’s cooldown when taken from indoor storage to outdoors.
 I’d remove the plate with a Phillips head screwdriver if I were you.

 Collimating the scope’s primary mirror requires a screwdriver, which can be rather frustrating in the field.